thnguyenf5/GetMetotheCluster/Readme.md

 ```shell
 calicoctl create -f bgppeers.yaml
 ```
 7. Get BGP configurations.
 (NOTE: the NGINX+ Edge servers will be in a connection refused state.
-You will configure the BGP on the Edge servers later in the lab.)
+This is because the NGINX+ Edge servers have not yet been configured with BGP. ßYou will configure the BGP on the Edge servers later in the lab.)
 ```shell
 sudo calicoctl node status
 calicoctl get bgpPeer